tschaub/suite/installer/mac.new/README.txt

 # ========================
 #
 # The Mac install is made up of multiple pkg installers that are bundled into
 # a single mpkg for installation.
+Note that both server components include a
+# VERSION file, so that components can be kept in synch in the future (avoid
+# installing a new version of one component next to old version of another).
 #
 # PostGIS Server.pkg
 #  /opt/opengeo/pgsql/*
+#  /opt/opengeo/suite/VERSION
 #  /Library/LaunchDaemons/org.opengeo.postgis
+#  Preinstall scripts to alter shmmem and create
 #    /etc/paths.d/opengeo-postgis
 #    /etc/manpaths.d/opengeo-postgis
-#  Preinstall scripts to alter shmmem and add _opengeo:_opengeo
-#  Postinstall scripts to create /opt/opengeo/pgsql/*/data area and template_postgis
 #
 # GeoServer.pkg
 #  /opt/opengeo/geoserver/*
+#  /opt/opengeo/suite/VERSION
 #  /Library/LaunchDaemons/org.opengeo.geoserver
-#  Preinstall scripts to add _opengeo:_opengeo
 #  Preinstall scripts to find existing data_dir and preserve it
 #  Preinstall scripts to wipe out existing OpenGeo Suite.app
-#  Postinstall scripts to ensure webapp area is owned by _opengeo:_opengeo
 #  Postinstall scripts to bring in any existing data_dir
 #
 # PostGIS Client.pkg